1. Post Office Investment-Savings Schemes

 e.
 Risk-free & competent interest rates

-Interest rates range from 4% to 9% which is totally risk free.
-There is a minimal amount of risk involved as this is an undertaking by the government.
+Interest rates in these schemes range from 4% to 9% which is also risk-free.
+There is a minimal amount of risk involved as this is an undertaking by the Government of India.

 f.
 Different buckets of products

 The government has made these small savings schemes available via post offices to provide a safe investment avenue for the public.
-By giving them goods returns while keeping their money safe, these schemes are easy to manage.
+By giving them good returns while keeping their money safe, these schemes are easy to manage.
 If the features and benefits iterated above meet your financial goals, invest in a post office savings scheme to secure your financial future at minimal risk.